4W4I5/Semester-5-Notes/OS/OS 5 September, 2023.md

 				- Virtual Machines
 				- Checkpoints and rollbacks
 					- Saved state at a certain point in time to rollback to that state
+## Multiprocessor OS Considerations
+- Design Issues
+	- Simultaneous concur`Fill in later`
+## MultiCore OS Considerations

+## Grand Central Dispatch
+- Usually Dev specifies what pieces can or should be executed simultaneously or in
+- GCD helps a dev by identifying a task that can be split off into a separate task
+- Thread pool mechanism
+- allows anon functions as a way of specifying tasks